suryasajwan/Github_Practice/README.md

 # Github_Practice
-This is for only for practice of github
+This is for only for practice of github.

+Author - Surya Dev Singh Sajwan